openlectures/subway.js/README.md

 1. Define a straight link by simply specifying the coordinates of the next point.
 2. Define a curve, by specifying the coordinates of the next point, as well as the direction the track faces after the curve.

+At the end of the defined track, an arrowhead will point to the final destination.
+Avoid defining sharp turns at the very end to prevent the arrow to appear in an awkard way.

 Refer to the example below:
 ```xml
 <ul ID="subway-tracks">